 The Postdoctoral Prosthodontics Program actively recruits applicants who will strive for both clinical and academic excellence and who seek a balanced program covering patient care, education, and research.
 Applicants must be team players, enthusiastic contributors to an atmosphere of clinical and intellectual exchange, and driven by the desire to excel.
 The Postdoctoral Prosthodontics Program at The University of Texas Health Science Center San Antonio Dental School is fully accredited by the American Dental Association Commission on Dental Accreditation.

 The goal of the Postdoctoral Prosthodontics Program is to provide progressive clinical, laboratory, and didactic experience in fixed, removable, maxillofacial and implant prosthodontics and to prepare the resident to skillfully practice the clinical art and science of prosthodontics in a specialty practice.
 An additional goal of our program is to prepare the resident to successfully complete the certification examination of The American Board of Prosthodontics.
 Interrelations with other medical and dental specialties are emphasized.
-All prosthodontic residents are under the direct supervision and guidance of the Director and Assistant Director of the residency program.
-According to the Dental School Graduate School brochure, the Certificate program is 35 months in duration, while the Master of Science program requires 36 months in residence.
+All prosthodontic residents are under the direct supervision and guidance of board certified faculty.
+The certificate program is 35 months in duration.